Mobile Media Program

 - letting students know early-on that they will be using mobile devices for their projects

-- scheduling training sessions with students (the workflow for media production on these devices is pretty simple but may be new to students)
+- scheduling training sessions with students (the workflow for media production on these devices is generally simple but may be new to students)

 - polling participants to determine who will bring their own device versus using one that we can provide